 - Lack of responsiveness

-- Disorientation or sudden changes in behavior like increase in agitation, etc.
+- Disorientation or sudden changes in behaviour like increase in agitation, etc.

 Causes of Brain Stroke: